Xilinx/fpga24_routing_contest/docs/alpha_submission.md

 While contestants are strongly encouraged to open-source their solutions at the conclusion of the contest, there is no requirement to do so.
-In such cases, it is still necessary use the flow described above to produce a binary only submission.
+In such cases, it is still necessary to use the flow described above to produce a binary only submission.
 That is, any precompiled router must still work inside Apptainer and be invoke-able using `make run-container` on the contest hardware.